SARMS: Unsafe. Illegal. Banned in sport.

 Being illegal means that they’re often purchased like anabolic steroids: online and through the black market.
 There’s no way to tell what’s really in products sold in this way.
 They might not contain SARMs at all, or they might be contaminated with other ingredients that are likewise dangerous, illegal and/or banned in sport.
 An American study showed this to be the case: they found that almost 50% of the SARMs products they bought online didn’t contain any SARMs at all.

 Simple, you may think.
-I’ll just avoid supplements that say they contain SARMs.
+I’ll just avoid products that contain SARMs.

-Unfortunately, that may not be enough.
+Unfortunately, if you take supplements then that may not be enough.
 Despite the fact that SARMs aren’t legal in supplements, supplements may contain them anyway – whether intentionally or through contamination.
-There are multiple instances in recent years of athletes being sanctioned due to SARM-contaminated supplements – particularly Ostarine.
+There are multiple examples of athletes being sanctioned due to SARM-contaminated supplements – particularly ostarine.
 Consider the cases of CrossFit athlete Larissa Cunha, of Triathlete Lauren Barnett (who is sueing the supplement company that manufactured the contaminated products) and of UFC fighter Jimmy Wallhead.